xenakal/Simulation_Interactions/README.md

     - n - switch to the next case study
     - p - come back to previous case study

-    Simulated informations to display are chosen with the buttons (see section GUI description) or with  the key-borads
+    Simulated informations to display are chosen with the buttons (see section GUI interface description) or with  the key-borads
     - s - take a screen-shot of the GUI interface - available after the simulation
     - f - hide/show camera's field of view
     - g - hide/show a grid (1 square = 1m x 1m)